51Degrees/documentation/src/examples/devicedetection/taclookup/cloud.md

 # Introduction

-This example shows how to use the TAC lookup capability of the 51Degrees cloud service.
+This example shows how to use the TAC lookup capability of the 51Degrees Cloud service.

 @startsnippets
 @grabexample{device-detection-dotnet,_cloud_2_t_a_c-_console_2_program_8cs,C#}